9 min read

 Key Facts:

-Q:What is white coat hypertension?
+Q:How common is white coat hypertension?

 If you're living with high blood pressure, you might know this feeling: at home, your numbers are "okay."
 But the moment you walk into the clinic, your blood pressure suddenly jumps.
 That spike in the doctor's office has a name: white coat hypertension (also called white coat syndrome).